-Current research at Cornell University is to develop methods to allow adjustment of both the liquid flow and the air flow for an orchard sprayer.
-In both cases this adjustment will be made using the information provided by one sensing system for scanning the vegetation comprising a multiple array of ultrasonic sensors.
-In general this project aims to follow the principles of variable rate technology (VRT).
+Current research at Cornell University is to develop methods to allow adjustment of both the airflow and liquid flow for an orchard sprayer.
+In both cases this adjustment is made using the information provided by one sensing system.
+A scanner senses vegetation by means of a multiple array of ultrasonic sensors.
+This project follows the principles of variable rate technology (VRT).